FHIR/sql-on-fhir-v2/README.md

 ## Transformations

-### Overview

-This specification defines four layers of transformations to improve the queryability of FHIR data, each of which build on the previous levels:
+This specification defines few essential transformations to improve the queryability of FHIR data, each of which build on the previous levels:

-**1. Data Loading Transformations (JSON to JSON transformation)**
+* **References**:
   - a.
 Extract resource ids in references and store them as separate element to improve join performance
   - b.
 Make resource ids unique to avoid conflicts when data from multiple sources is being combined (optional if only a single data source is represented in the database)
-  - c.
-Extract contained resources into individual resources for queryability
+* **Contained Resources**: Extract contained resources into individual resources for queryability

-**2. Standardization Transformations (JSON to JSON transformation)**

-  - a.
-Convert all date and dateTime elements into date ranges, storing both the range and the level of precision in the source data
+* **Date/Period Normalization**: Convert all date and dateTime elements into date ranges, storing both the range and the level of precision in the source data
-  - b.
-Normalize units in Quantity type to metric system where applicable (TODO: can we say anything about unit size (e.g. centimeters vs. meters in the case of height?))
+* **Quantity Normalization**: Normalize units in Quantity type to metric system where applicable (TODO: can we say anything about unit size (e.g. centimeters vs. meters in the case of height?))

-**3. Simplified Resources (JSON to JSON transformation)**

-  - TODO: Need to define a namespacing and directory approach for these since adoption will depend on use case (e.g., a resource table could be named something like us_core_patient_for_analytics).

-  - a.
-Convert a subset of extension values into top level resource elements
+* **Extensions**: Convert a subset of extension values into top level resource elements
-  - b.
-Extract system and codes from some CodeableConcept elements into top level resource elements
+* **CodeableConcepts**: Extract system and codes from some CodeableConcept elements into top level resource elements
-  - c.
-Coalesce multiple elements into a single new element based on heuristics (e.g., populate with the `sex assigned at birth` extension value if available, falling back to `gender`)

-**4. Flattened Metrics, Measures and Aggregates (JSON to tabular transformation)**

-  - TODO: Need to define a namespacing and directory approach for these since adoption will depend on use case (e.g., a table could be named something like patient_count_by_age_race_ethnicity)

-  - Defines flattened and pre-aggregated tables and views on top of json through SQL queries.
-These views may incorporate standardized level 2 resources, simplified level 3 resources, or other level 4 flattened representations.
-It is recommended to use an orchestration tool like DBT to refresh tables in the correct order.

 TODO: Determine a standard prefix or suffix for elements added in level 1 and level 2 transformations.
 This probably needs to be alphabetical since an underscore is used in FHIR JSON for primitive extensions and databases like BigQuery only allow a-z and underscore as the first character of a field name (https://cloud.google.com/bigquery/docs/schemas#:~:text=A%20column%20name%20must%20contain).
 Maybe `sof_` for sql on fhir?

-### 1. Data Loading Transformations
+### References Transformations

-#### 1a.
 Extract resource ids in references and store them as separate element to improve join performance

   * Traverse the JSON object and search for a `reference` property with a string value.
 SQL transformations may also use data from FHIR structure definitions to define the path to references.
   * If data from multiple sources is being integrated in the database and the reference value is not a relative URL, remove the url scheme, and calculate the sha256 hash of the URL as the id